Video of UPS plane crash in Louisville provides clues as investigators try to determine cause of disaster

 The plane would have been carrying up to 20,000 packages and roughly 255,000 pounds of jet fuel for its flight of eight and a half hours to Honolulu.

-The crucial voice and data recorders, the so-called black boxes, are located in the tail section of the MD-11 because typically that's the most survivable section in a crash.
+The black boxes are located in the tail section of the MD-11 because typically that's the most survivable section in a crash.
 Once recovered, they will be secured and rushed back to the National Transportation Safety Board lab in Washington, D.C., for examination.

 The black boxes, which are actually bright orange to make them easier to spot, have a shell that's made of hardened titanium or stainless steel with internal insulation to survive temperatures up to about 2,000 degrees Fahrenheit for at least one hour.